Corporate agriculture consolidation in Wisconsin is leading to poisoned wells—and a political rethinking

 “I’d rather see more farms rather than fewer, and I think it’s possible for us to stem the loss of farms, but it will take policy change to do that,” O’Connor said.

-The Trump Administration has touted better trade as the cure to farmers’ struggles, but most farmers have yet to see anything from new trade deals with China, Mexico and Canada beyond a compensation check from calculated trade losses.
+The Trump administration has touted better trade as the cure to farmers’ struggles, but most farmers have yet to see anything from new trade deals with China, Mexico, and Canada beyond a compensation check from calculated trade losses.
 In October 2019, Secretary of Agriculture Sonny Perdue sat down before a collection of concerned farmers at the World Dairy Expo in Madison.
 He tried to reassure farmers that the future is looking up.
 “Sometimes it’s amazing that things can be good and we feel so bad,” said Perdue, in response to one farmer’s plea for more government action to stop the recent rise in farm bankruptcies.

 After the event, Perdue made headlines by telling reporters, “In America, the big get bigger and the small go out,” a comment that seemed to dismiss as inevitable the demise of hundreds of thousands of small farms across the nation.